-The 70 years since the independence of the state of Israel witnessed dramatic changes in the geographic, socioeconomic, and cultural profile of world Jewry.
-As an illustration of the intervening changes, we report the world distribution of core Jewish population by major geographical regions at three points in time: 1948, 1980, and 2018 (Figure 6).
+The current Jewish population distribution worldwide has resulted from dramatic changes that occurred in the geographic, socioeconomic, and cultural profile of world Jewry - particularly over the years since the independence of the state of Israel.
+As an illustration of the intervening changes, we report the world distribution of core Jewish population by major geographical regions at three points in time: 1948, 1980, and 2019 (Figure 7).